HaitangYunchi/Mihoyo_Tools/README.md

 `[Game directory]\Genshin Impact game\GenshinImpact_Data\StreamingAssets\VideoAssets\StandaloneWindows64`

 ### I have an error when demuxing files
-Try to update your [GI-cutscenes script](https://github.com/ToaHartor/GI-cutscenes/releases) to the latest version.<br>
+Try to update your [GIcutscenes script](https://github.com/ToaHartor/GI-cutscenes/releases) to the latest version.<br>
-Specify the path to the `GI-cutscenes.exe` in the settings.
+Specify the path to the `GIcutscenes.exe` in the settings.

 ### I have an error in merging video